Foreclosures by Community Associations to Collect Delinquent Assessments

 CAI supports the right of community associations to both judicially and non-judicially foreclose units and lots for the purpose of collecting delinquent assessments and minimizing future delinquent assessments.

-CAI supports and advocates for a fair and equitable foreclosure process by community associations that: (1) provides timely notice to owners and gives owners a reasonable opportunity to cure any default prior to foreclosure, (2) allows a reasonable amount of time for owners to cure a default as the foreclosure proceeds, (3) promotes reasonable expenses and costs of the foreclosure process, and (4) provides notice to all other lien holders of record (or required by law) so that lien holders have the right to either exercise their right to foreclose or participate in the process.
+CAI supports and advocates for a fair and equitable foreclosure process by community associations that: (1) provides timely notice to owners and gives owners a reasonable opportunity to cure any default prior to foreclosure; (2) allows a reasonable amount of time for owners to cure a default as the foreclosure proceeds; (3) promotes reasonable expenses and costs of the foreclosure process; and (4) provides notice to all other lien holders of record (or required by law) so that lien holders have the right to either exercise their right to foreclose or participate in the process.

 To ensure legal and timely foreclosure, governmental housing finance regulations should preserve lien priority for association assessments to protect the financial stability of both homeowners and associations.
 Mortgage servicing standards specific to housing in a community association must be improved so that a property in foreclosure by the community association is continually maintained by the owner of record or the mortgage holder/servicer, with association assessments being paid in a timely manner as well.